GDG-KansasCity/Android-Wear-Codelab/README.md

 Log.d(LOG_TAG, "Normal Notification");
 ```

 * Now let's try it out!!
-Runt he App and click on the first button.
+Run the App and click on the first button.
 The notification should be displayed on your phone like this:

 ![firstNotification](https://raw.githubusercontent.com/fnk0/Android-Wear-Codelab/master/screenshots/sample-notification.png)